cleanOps/cleanOps.github.io/_portfolio/ActiveDirectory.md

 - Identify possible attack paths within the Active Directory infrastructure

-`We will then make recommendations to:`🚩
+`We will then make recommendations to:`

 - Harden privileged user access and privileged access management